aake48/omas-backend/README.md

 Unaltered version of the name will be saved to [competitionId](#competition).
 Only [a-zA-Z0-9-_] chars are allowed to be in the name, after the alterations.
 If there are any others the result will be code 400.

-startDate and endDate are optional.
-If they are not provided, backend will set them automatically start date to now and end date now + 7d.
-If provided: start can range from now-1 to now +365d and end from now to +364d
+startDate can range from now-1 to now +365d and endDate from now to +364d
 ```
 POST https://localhost:8080/api/auth/competition/new
 Authorization: required